kevin1061517/python-deploy-tesseract-ocr-to-heroku/README.md

 Notes
 ====

-1.I got errors when I paste the tesseract-ocr into the requirements.txt file.Because I used to add buildpack,I always need to key my  required module.But in this case,never use the requirements.txt.
+1.I got errors when I paste the tesseract-ocr into the requirements.txt.Because

+* I used to add buildpack on heroku,I always need to input my required module into requirements.txt.But in this case,you never need the requirements.txt.

 2.You must set a heroku config variable named TESSDATA_PREFIX,and inputing the TESSDATA_PREFIX's path.